cool21540125/documentation-notes/aws/cert-SAA_C02.md

 ## AWS Opsworks

+> AWS OpsWorks provides a simple and flexible way to create and manage stacks and applications.
+With AWS OpsWorks, you can provision AWS resources, manage their configuration, deploy applications to those resources, and monitor their health.

 - [clf-opsworks](./cert-CLF_C01.md#aws-opsworks)
 - AWS 的世界中, `AWS Opsworks == Managed Chef & Puppet`
 - Chef & Puppet - 協助 perform server configuration automatically 或 repetitive actions